rinojs/rinojs/README.md

 ## 📢 Notice

-### 🎉 Release version 2.0.7
+### 🎉 Release version 2.0.8

-Please use the latest version, fixed index.html page not being loaded for page subdirectories that ends with `/`.
-And fixed sitemap and file loader.
+Please use the latest version, fixed development server for responsing a right file.

 ### 👍 Releasing Version 2